Ebugo/sonr-learn/README.md

 ## How do I get started?

 Please read our [CONTRIBUTING Guide](CONTRIBUTING.md) to get started.
-We ask that you are a member of Developer DAO to contribute, since our project uses various Developer DAO planning and communication tools, such as Discord.
+We ask that you join the [Sonr community](https://community.sonr.io) to contribute.

 ## How to contribute code